List of Neighbours characters introduced in 2005: Kim Timmins

-Kim Timmins, played by Brett Swain, made his first on-screen appearance on 31 October 2005.
-Kim is the son of Loris Timmins and ex-husband to Janelle Timmins.
-He and Janelle have six children together.

-In September 2005, it was announced that the father of the established Timmins family would be introduced.
-Swain was cast in the role and he began filming his scenes that month.
-The character of Kim was Swain's second role in Neighbours, he previously appeared as John Swan the duck hunter who shot and killed Kerry Bishop (Linda Hartley-Clark).
-Swain's episodes began airing in October.
+Kim Timmins, played by Brett Swain, made his first appearance on 31 October 2005.
+The character's introduction was announced in September 2005.
+Kim marks Swain's second role in Neighbours, he previously appeared as John Swan the duck hunter who shot and killed Kerry Bishop (Linda Hartley-Clark) in 1990.
+Kim is the patriarch of the Timmins family and the sixth member to be introduced, following the arrival of his wife and four of their children the previous year.
+Swain had previously worked with both Nell Feeney and Damien Bodie, who play his on-screen wife and son.

-Kim Timmins comes from an affluent background and his parents disapproved of him beginning a relationship with Janelle Rebecchi (Nell Feeney) Janelle was initially unaware of Kim's rich family.
+Kim comes from an affluent background and his parents disapproved of him beginning a relationship with Janelle Rebecchi (Nell Feeney) Janelle was initially unaware of Kim's rich family.
 When Kim announces his plans to marry Janelle, his parents cut off his inheritance.
 His parents make offers of a job and a home for his family, but Kim turns them down.
 He later walks out on his family and Janelle tells her children that she threw him out.
 When his son, Dylan (Damien Bodie), goes missing in a plane crash, Kim rushes to Erinsborough to be with his family.
 Janelle allows him to stay and Kim bonds with Bree (Sianoa Smit-McPhee) and Stingray (Ben Nicholas).
 Dylan returns and Kim tries to hold the family together and he begins working alongside Joe Mangel (Mark Little) at Lassiter's.
 When Dylan and Stingray are sent to prison, Janelle tells Kim that she no longer needs him around.
 Bree lets down the tyres on Kim's van to stop him from leaving and she and Janae (Eliza Taylor-Cotter) convince Janelle to give Kim a chance.
 Kim and Janelle reunite just before Christmas, Stingray and Dylan are released from prison and Kim begins working at the Scarlet Bar.